 I liked The Last Airbender, even if it will never attain this site’s Top 10 list for the year.
 It’s not perfect.
 The main problem is that it has great sweep but often remains inert.
 The story wheels epical events around just like The Lord of the Rings films but it is only during the last act that it fully starts to soar.
 The film is not helped by some of its flat actors.
 In particular, both Nicola Peltz and Jackson Rathbone leave almost no distinction on their characters.
 Noah Ringer has undeniable charisma as Aang and plays well, even if some of the dialogue grates in his naturally lively delivery.
 The best performance comes from Dev Patel of Slumdog Millionaire (2008) fame.
 Zuko is a fairly one-dimensional role but Patel broods and glowers his way through it well.
 He also receives decent support from Shaun Toub and Aasif Mandvi.

-M. Night Shyamalan next went onto make the planetary adventure After Earth (2013), the Found Footage horror comedy The Visit (2015) and the split personality film Split (2017) and its sequel Glass (2019).
+M. Night Shyamalan next went onto make the planetary adventure After Earth (2013), the Found Footage horror comedy The Visit (2015) and the split personality film Split (2017) and its sequel Glass (2019), and Old (2021) about a beach where people rapidly age.

 (Nominee for Best Production Design at this site’s Best of 2010 Awards).